ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 --- abstract

-New or modified congestion control schemes in the global Internet have possible ramifications to both the traffic using the new congestion control and to traffic using a standardized congestion control.
+Introducing new or modified congestion controllers in the global Internet have possible ramifications to both the traffic using the new congestion controller and to traffic using a standardized congestion controller.
 Therefore, the IETF must proceed with caution when evaluating alternate congestion control proposals.
-The goal of this document is to provide guidance for considering standardization of alternate congestion control algorithms at the IETF.
+The goal of this document is to provide guidance for considering standardization of alternate congestion controllers at the IETF.
 It replaces RFC5033 to reflect changes in the congestion control landscape.

 --- middle